 Peru’s Cordillera Huayhuash is the adventure that trekkers could only dream of.
 As an avid hiker and chaser of views, trekking the Cordillera Huayhuash circuit was something that had been on my bucket list for years.
 When I left Peru at the end of my first backpacking trip, I couldn’t help but feel a deep regret that I hadn’t allowed myself enough time to visit the northern part of the country.
-When the opportunity opened up to take a trip back down to South America, I immediately knew that I wouldn’t let the opportunity pass me by again.
+When the opportunity opened up to head back down to South America, I promised myself that I wouldn’t let the opportunity pass by again.

 As I took those final few steps towards the village of Llamac on the final day of the trek, I couldn’t help but shed a few tears.
-The Cordillera Huayhuash was among the most challenging, yet rewarding, feats that I have ever accomplished.
-There were plenty of moments along the way that made me question my sanity and my capabilities but step by step, I pushed forward.
-Step by step, over 130 kilometers, across grueling mountain passes, battling the sizzling sun and shivering through every night and every early morning.
+The Cordillera Huayhuash was among the most challenging yet rewarding feats that I had ever accomplished.
+There were plenty of moments along the way that made me question my sanity and my capabilities.
+Step by step, I pushed forward.
+Step by step over 140 kilometers, across grueling high-altitude mountain passes, battling the sizzling sun, blustering winds, and shivering through every night and every morning.
 Step by step, we survived.

 The Cordillera Huayhuash is one of the best things you can do in your life.
 It is yet another testament to the incredible diversity that Peru offers.
 For those of you who manage to make it up to Huaraz, it is a no-brainer whether to do the Cordillera Huayhuash or not.
 Here is everything you need to know about this once-in-a-lifetime adventure.

 How To Prepare For The Cordillera Huayhuash Trek